 SECTION 1.
 The Training Committee

-The Training Committee shall consist of the Director of Training as chairperson and 4 members-at-large elected by the Society, with attention to gender and geographic diversity.
-The President and Vice President shall serve as ex officio members.
-No member of the Training Committee may serve as an examiner or on a Review Committee.
-A quorum shall consist of a majority of members attending a given meeting.
+The Training Committee shall consist of the Director of Training as chairperson and 4 analysts, members-at-large elected by the Society, with attention to gender and geographic diversity.
+(Amendment II: October 2005) (Amendment IX: October 2013)